When you need a glove to get the job done, how do you choose?

 This makes thick gloves a great choice for those with jobs that call for a great deal of puncture resistance (like medical professionals or industrial workers), chemical resistance (like lab workers or cleaning staff), or both.
 That’s because there’s more material that has to be torn through.
 Having more material in the way also gives nitrile disposable gloves a longer breakthrough time (i.e. the time required for a chemical to seep through it).

-The flip side is that a thicker nitrile glove is somewhat less flexible, which is something to keep in mind for quick, precise tasks requiring tactile sensitivity.
+The flip side is that a thick nitrile glove is somewhat less flexible, which is something to keep in mind for quick, precise tasks requiring tactile sensitivity.
 Thicker gloves are also a bit harder to remove, which can be an issue for those who need to take them on and off quite easily (like food prep workers or doctors doing basic exams).

-Glove Thickness Options and Measurement
+Nitrile Glove Thickness Options and Measurement

-Glove thickness is generally measured in mils, where 1 mil = 0.001” gauge.
+Nitrile glove thickness is generally measured in mils, where 1 mil = 0.001” gauge.
 A glove of 3 mil and below is considered thin.
 Gloves at 4 mils (like our HandCare blue nitrile gloves) or 6 mils (like our Advance Plus orange nitrile gloves) are considered medium thickness for nitrile gloves, ideal for those who need a balance of protection and dexterity.

 A thicker nitrile glove, measuring 7 mils or more, would be unusually rugged for household use but could be well-suited to heavy-duty manual labor.
 (Our Dark Light black nitrile gloves are good examples.)

-Glove Thickness by Area
+Nitrile Glove Thickness by Area

 However, keep in mind that the thickness of a nitrile glove isn’t uniform.
 In fact, thickness changes depending on what part of the hand you measure.